In business, data is everything.

 Dirty data aka rogue data is a term used to describe inaccurate, incomplete, and inconsistent data.

-You don’t have to be a rocket scientist to understand that having a wrong phone number can be an obstacle that will keep you from reaching a particular person.
+You don’t have to be a rocket scientist to understand that having the wrong phone number can be an obstacle that will keep you from reaching a particular person.

-Now imagine what happens in the business world: every year thousands of people change jobs, phone numbers, get married, divorce, move, and their lives take all kinds of different directions.
+Now imagine what happens in the business world: every year thousands of people change jobs, phone numbers, get married or divorced, move, and their lives take all kinds of different directions.

-All this can have a significant impact on your delivery and response rates, not to mention how much time you will waste trying to trace a prospect.
+Outdated and incorrect data can have a significant impact on your deliverability and response rates, not to mention how much time you will waste trying to trace a prospect.

-As you can see, B2B data dilapidates at a very fast pace, and if you fail to keep track of these changes, you’ll find yourself among 62% of organizations who leverage inaccurate marketing/customer data.
+As you can see, B2B data decays at a very fast pace, and if you fail to keep track of these changes, you’ll find yourself among a number of organizations that leverage inaccurate marketing/customer data.

 That’s bad because of the following:

 The cost of bad data in the U.S. alone is $3.1 trillion annually, while individual organizations can lose $9.7 million per year.